 An undergraduate student with 16 or more cumulative Miami grade point average hours is placed on academic probation at the end of any semester or summer term in which his or her cumulative average is lower than 2.00.
 If an undergraduate student's cumulative average is 2.00 or better, the student is removed from academic probation.

 Continued on Academic Probation

 An undergraduate student with 16-29 Miami grade point average hours who is on academic probation and who has a cumulative average lower than 2.00 is continued on academic probation.
 An undergraduate student with 30 or more Miami grade point average hours who is on academic probation and who has an average for a semester or summer term of 2.00 or better, but has a cumulative average lower than 2.00, is continued on academic probation.

 An undergraduate student with 30 or more Miami grade point average hours who is on academic probation will be suspended if his or her average for a semester or summer term is lower than 2.00.
-The period of suspension is two consecutive terms including summer terms (see Student Handbook, Re-enrollment after Academic Suspension or Dismissal).
+The period of suspension is two consecutive terms including summer terms (see University Policy Library, Re-enrollment after Academic Suspension or Dismissal).

 A second academic suspension for low scholarship constitutes an academic dismissal.
-The period of academic dismissal is two calendar years and is usually considered a permanent action (see Student Handbook, Re-enrollment after Academic Suspension or Dismissal).
+The period of academic dismissal is two calendar years and is usually considered a permanent action (see University Policy Library, Re-enrollment after Academic Suspension or Dismissal).

 A student may petition for an exception to academic suspension or academic dismissal.
-Freshmen should consult their freshman advisor or commuter advisor about the petitioning process.
+Freshmen should consult with their major advisor about the petitioning process.
 Upper-class students can get a petition from their divisional dean.
 These petitions are considered by the Committee of Advisors in your academic division.

 All decisions on petitions are reviewed by the Interdivisional Committee of Advisors, which has the authority to affirm or reverse the decision.